TinkerMill/workshop-ess-alexa-controlled-device/docs/1_local_dev_env.md

 </p></details>

-## Install Platformio
+## Install PlatformIO

-The MCU development environment is supported by [Platformio](https://platformio.org/).
+The MCU development environment is supported by [PlatformIO](https://platformio.org/).
 This will install an extension to VSCode and the development tools to compile and flash the code to the MCU.
-There is no need to create or log into a Platformio account.
+There is no need to create or log into a PlatformIO account.

 1. Navigate to the [download site for VSCode](https://platformio.org/install/ide?install=vscode) and follow the instructions to install the extension.
 2. Ensure the House icon is in the lower left portion of the bottom status bar in VSCode.